volcengine/verl/docs/advance/rollout_corr.md

 Many LLM-RL implementations incorrectly apply PPO by **ignoring the actual rollout policy** π_rollout and assuming the training reference policy π_old is the behavior policy.
 This is mathematically incorrect when π_rollout ≠ π_old (which is typical in LLM-RL due to precision/backend differences between rollout and training).

 **This is not PPO's fault** - PPO itself is mathematically correct.
 The issue is the incorrect assumption that π_old = π_rollout in naive implementations.

+This critical implementation mistake that leads to RL training collapse was identified in the blog post ["When Speed Kills Stability: Demystifying RL Collapse from the Training-Inference Mismatch"](https://yingru.notion.site/When-Speed-Kills-Stability-Demystifying-RL-Collapse-from-the-Training-Inference-Mismatch-271211a558b7808d8b12d403fd15edda) and motivated the development of this rollout correction framework.

 **Mathematically correct approaches:**
 - **Decoupled mode**: Three policies (π_rollout, π_old, π_θ) with IS correction from π_rollout to π_old